What does leading

 -Establishing a deeper connection with ArtsEd Washington

-These contributions help us identify trends and priorities
+These contributions help us expand statewide representation and resource sharing,

 Board